justtheimpaler/debbie/README.md

 ## SQL Delimiters

-The example shown below switches the delimiter from `;` (that can be present in the same line as the SQL statement) to `\\` that must show up in a separate line (`solo` modifier).
+The example shown below switches the delimiter from `;` (that can be present in the same line as the SQL statement) to `//` that must show up in a separate line (`solo` modifier).
 The former is suitable for most SQL statements, while the second one is useful for code blocks, typically used in stored procedures and function definitions.

 The example switches back and forth between these delimiters.
+The default delimiter is `;` and, therefore, the first `create table ...` statement will be processed correctly since it ends with it.

 ```sql